rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     ...<OUTPUT TRUNCATED>...
     ```

-    That is a great deal information (metadata)!
+   That is a great deal of information (metadata)!

 3. Let us say we are only interested in the Summary field of the previous command.
 We can use rpm's --queryformat option to filter the information that we get back from the query option.